anishshet/anishshet/README.md

 ## 🚀 About Me

-- 🎓 Computer Engineering student at VIIT
+- 🎓 Recently Graduated from VIIT
-- 💼 Intern at Clarovate
 - 🧠 Passionate about AI, LLMs, and scalable systems
 - 🌐 Exploring full-stack development with React, Node.js, and TypeScript